-An elegant range of French and New World wines available in unbreakable, lightweight & eco-friendly bottles.
+An elegant range of French and New World wines available in unbreakable, lightweight & fully recyclable bottles.
 No more broken glass!
 The advanced-technology wine bottles are made from unbreakable plastic.
 They are 34% lighter than standard glass bottles.
-With strong eco-friendly credentials, the bottles are fully recyclable and the wine fully flavoured.
+The bottles are made from 100% recyclable PET1 and the wine inside is selected for quality and taste.

 The Flavour of our Wines is Important